-This is the third year of a five-year project.
-In the first year, over 110 sites were sampled between Ventura and San Diego counties for biological communities, water quality, physical habitat, and riparian condition.
-Preliminary results indicated that roughly 50% of the stream miles in southern California have healthy biological communities.
-In addition, the extent of chemical contamination appears lower than previously thought.
-For example, less than 3% of the stream miles exceeded the chronic water quality criterion for copper.
-Sampling for the third year is now finished and samples are at the laboratory for analysis.
-The first year report, along with a fact sheet, was published this year.
+This is the fourth year of a five-year project.
+Thus far, approximately 400 sites have sampled between Ventura and San Diego counties for biological communities, water quality, toxicity, physical habitat, and riparian condition.
+Preliminary results indicated that roughly 50% of the stream miles in southern California have healthy biological communities1.
+Sampling for the fourth year is now finished and samples are at the laboratory for analysis.